LavaMoat/lavamoat.github.io/src/content/docs/guide/allow-scripts.md

 Configuration can be done automatically or manually.

-:::caution[Don\'t Overdo It]
+:::caution[Principle of Least Privilege]

 While you _can_ choose to allow everything you've been running, strive to limit the list--a tool with an _existing_ lifecycle script can exploited.
-To determine which packages' scripts can be safely ignored, try [can-i-ignore-scripts][can-i-ignore-scripts-ext]
+To determine which packages' scripts can be safely ignored, consider [can-i-ignore-scripts][can-i-ignore-scripts-ext] before you manually research each one of them.
 :::

-#### Automatic Configuration
+#### Automatic Allow-listing

 The `auto` command will generate and write a configuration to the `lavamoat` property of `package.json`.

 - **npm**: `npm exec allow-scripts auto`
 - **Yarn**: `yarn allow-scripts auto`

-#### Manual Configuration
+#### Manual Allow-listing

 `@lavamoat/allow-scripts`'s configuration is stored in the `lavamoat` property of `package.json` within its `allowScripts` property.

 The value is of type `Record<PackageName, boolean>` where `PackageName` is a dependency which is either allowed or disallowed to run lifecycle scripts.
-To allow script execution, use a value of `true`; to explicitly disallow, use a value of `false`.
+To allow script execution, use a value of `true`; to disallow, use a value of `false`.
+Items missing from the list will cause a warnings so that you know when you might need to add a newly installed item to the list.

 #### Example Configuration